dennisschroeder/khome/README.md

 - **accessToken**: String <br> You need to create a [long-lived access token](https://developers.home-assistant.io/docs/en/auth_api.html#long-lived-access-token).
 You can do so within the Lovelace ui.
 Just go to your user profile, scroll to the bottom and generate one.

+- **secure**: Boolean <br> If you want to establish a secure websocket connection, you need to set this parameter to true (defaults to false).

 #### Connect to the web socket api